This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-How To Make An Apple Cobbler For One
+How To Make An Apple Cobbler

-These step-by-step photos and instructions help you visualize how to make an apple cobbler.
+These step-by-step photos and instructions help you visualize how to make an individual apple cobbler.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Preheat your oven to 350°F (175°C), ensuring it’s fully up to temp before you begin baking.
+- Preheat the Oven: Set your oven to 350°F (175°C) and let it fully preheat before baking.

 Expert Tips